JosephMcGrath/josephmcgrath.github.io/markdown/Voronoi Polygons and Spatial Views in SpatiaLite.md

 But this assumes that the pid column will be an unbroken sequence from 1 to the number of rows in the table.
 That's not an *unreasonable* assumption but the moment the input does into actual use, there's going to be missing or out-of sequence values and there'll be missing geometries.
 It's also arguably breaks the first normal form by assuming a certain order to the rows.

-A more robust approach is to use a subquery to generate a set of values based on the number of parts in each geomery.
+A more robust approach is to use a subquery to generate a set of values based on the number of parts in each geometry.

 ````sql
 CREATE VIEW voronoi_split AS SELECT